 2. Advertise your vehicle

-When you post your car online, make sure you upload plenty of photos of the vehicle from all angles.
 As you write the description, make sure to mention if the vehicle has any scratches, dents or mechanical issues.
-Follow the steps in this article if you need help with the photos.
-You can also use a few key phrases to communicate how eager you are to sell the car.
-"OBO" ("or best offer") indicates that you are willing to entertain offers below the stated price.
-"Asking price" communicates the feeling that you will negotiate.
-"Firm" is less common, but it indicates that you aren't in a hurry to sell the car — you are most interested in getting your price.
+You can also use key phrases to communicate how eager you are to sell the car.
+For example, "OBO" ("or best offer") indicates you are willing to consider offers below the stated price.
+Using "asking price" also helps convey the message that you're willing to negotiate.
+On the other hand, mentioning the price is "firm" is less common, but it indicates you aren't in a rush to sell the car.
+It shows potential buyers that you're interested in getting your asking price with no room for haggling.

 3. Show your car